OrvilleApp/Classic-Wallet-Helper/README.md

-# Jigsaw Collection
+# Zoo Maze

-Technical support for "Jigsaw Collection"
+Technical support for "Zoo Maze"

 We are provide technical support for this app, you can directly reply to the contact developer.
-Email: wpc1234321@yeah.net
+Email: zoomazewl@gmail.com

 Privacy Policy